FlowFuse/nr-launcher/README.md

-# FlowForge Launcher for Node-RED
+# FlowFuse Launcher for Node-RED

-This is the launcher FlowForge uses to run instances of Node-RED.
+This is the launcher FlowFuse uses to run instances of Node-RED.
 It dynamically generates the Node-RED settings based on the associated Project's settings.

 The launcher starts its own HTTP service to allow the FlowForge platform to remotely